 A mortgage pre-approval is needed when buying a pre-constructed condo.
 It is normal for builders to ask you for this letter within your 10 day cooling off period from signing.
 Builders requires a mortgage pre-approval to ensure that buyers are capable to close on their property.
 Builders in Ontario may require a 20% down payment and wants

 But, as the building comes closer to occupancy or 80%, the builder may lift some financial restrictions.
-Our experts strongly recommend that you take the pre-approval during the cooling-off period.
+Our experts strongly recommend that you prepare a pre-approval before entering into a pre-construction contract.

 What Is a Pre-Construction Condo?